One in eight: Nevada has 167,564 empty houses

 He teams with a local attorney bandito to shake me down for wrongful foreclosure, stealing his property, and so on.
 Since I couldn’t get him served, his weak case was strong enough to tie me up in court for a while.
 I settled.

 Surprisingly enough, it turned out in my favor because when I let him back on the property to get his stuff, he cleared out much of the garbage along with the stuff of value.
 My worst fear was him picking over the good stuff and leaving me with a $5,000 mess to clean.
+But even if that happened, I would gladly try this website.
 He took a number of paint cans and other items that would have required me to bring in special disposal teams.

 There is no good resolution for this property.
 I will lose money on the deal, and Vicente the Fox will have a roving pile of garbage scattered at friends and acquaintances houses all over town.